Columbia Records: 1950s

 Although the big band era had passed, Columbia had Duke Ellington under contract for several years, capturing the historic moment when Ellington's band provoked a post-midnight frenzy (followed by international headlines) at the 1956 Newport Jazz Festival, which proved a boost to a bandleader whose career had stalled.
-Under new head producer George Avakian, Columbia became the most vital label to the general public's appreciation and understanding (with help from Avakian's prolific and perceptive play-by-play liner notes) of jazz, releasing a series of LPs by Louis Armstrong, but also signing to long-term contracts Dave Brubeck and Miles Davis, the two modern jazz artists who would in 1959 record albums that remain—more than sixty years later—among the best-selling jazz albums by any label—viz., Time Out by the Brubeck Quartet and, to an even greater extent, Kind of Blue by the Davis Sextet, which, in 2003, appeared as number 12 in Rolling Stones list of the "500 Greatest Albums Of All Time".
-With another producer, Teo Macero, a skilled modernist composer himself, Columbia cemented contracts with jazz composer/musicians Thelonious Monk and Charles Mingus, while Macero became a significant figure in Miles Davis career from an explorer of the art of modal jazz from Davis' sextets 1958 album Milestones to innovator and avatar of the marriage of jazz with rock and electronic sounds—commonly known as jazz fusion.
+Under new head producer George Avakian, Columbia became the most vital label to the general public's appreciation and understanding (with help from Avakian's prolific and perceptive play-by-play liner notes) of jazz, releasing a series of LPs by Louis Armstrong, but also signing to long-term contracts Dave Brubeck and Miles Davis, the two modern jazz artists who would in 1959 record albums that remain among the best-selling jazz albums by any label, Time Out by the Brubeck Quartet and Kind of Blue by the Davis Sextet, which, in 2003, appeared as number 12 in Rolling Stones list of the "500 Greatest Albums Of All Time".
+With another producer, Teo Macero, Columbia cemented contracts with jazz composer/musicians Thelonious Monk and Charles Mingus, while Macero became a significant figure in Miles Davis career from an explorer of the art of modal jazz from Davis' sextets 1958 album Milestones to innovator and avatar of the marriage of jazz with rock and electronic sounds commonly known as jazz fusion.
+Although the big band era had declined, Columbia maintained Duke Ellington under contract for several years, documenting the notable performance at the 1956 Newport Jazz Festival when Ellington’s band drew significant attention and renewed interest in his career.
+Under producer George Avakian, Columbia played an important role in shaping public appreciation of jazz, releasing LPs by Louis Armstrong and signing Dave Brubeck and Miles Davis to long-term contracts.
+In 1959, both artists recorded albums that became enduring best-sellers: Time Out by the Brubeck Quartet and Kind of Blue by the Davis Sextet, the latter later ranked number 12 in Rolling Stone’s 2003 list of the “500 Greatest Albums of All Time.”
+With producer Teo Macero, Columbia also secured contracts with Thelonious Monk and Charles Mingus.
+Macero’s collaboration with Miles Davis was particularly influential, spanning from the 1958 album Milestones through Davis’ later work that integrated jazz with rock and electronic elements, contributing to the development of jazz fusion.